I am a former magazine editor and like to write about home improvement, kitchens, interior design, crafts, vintage linens and lifestyle.

 Create an Amazing Rock Oil Lamp

 This warmly glowing oil lamp looks as though the flame comes dancing from inside the stone.
 Beginning with an ordinary rock found along the road, I created a twinkling oil lamp elegant enough for a dinner table, durable enough for outdoor entertaining, and easy enough for you to copy.
 All you need is a drill with a special bit, a little elbow grease, and a few easily found parts.
-Make several—these lamps are great one-of-a-kind gifts!
+You can make several—these lamps are great one-of-a-kind gifts!

 Tools and Supplies

-Use these items, or else close substitutes.
+Use these items or close substitutes.

 For Preparing the Rock

-Flat rock (approximately 2 inches thick)
+- Flat rock (approximately two inches thick)

-- Electric drill. is an ideal drill for the project because it's sturdy enough to do the job yet light enough to hold for the time it takes to drill through a rock.
+- Electric drill.
+This is an ideal drill for the project because it's sturdy enough to do the job yet light enough to hold for the time it takes to drill through a rock.
 I also like not having to contend with a cord.
 With batteries, I can use it anywhere outside.
 And while I use one battery, the other can be charging.
-This

 - 1/4-inch carbide-tip drill bit (from 6–9 inches long).
-A regular drill bit won't drill through a rock; you'll need one with a tough carbide tip. is ideal because it's long enough to go through most rocks that you'll be using to make your lamps.
+A regular drill bit won't drill through a rock; you'll need one with a tough carbide tip.
+This one is ideal because it's long enough to go through most rocks that you'll be using to make your lamps.
 If the drill is too long, it tends to wobble as you drill.
-This one

 - Crystal clear matte acrylic spray.
-I like matte acrylic spray because it brings out the natural color of the rocks and also keeps them from absorbing oil.
-Just a light spray is all it takes—if the spray is too heavy, the rock won't look natural. this
+I like this matte acrylic spray because it brings out the natural color of the rocks and also keeps them from absorbing oil.
+Just a light spray is all it takes—if the spray is too heavy, the rock won't look natural.

 For Attaching the Receptacle